Coronavirus (COVID-19)

 The team at Welland House value the feedback we receive about the service; this is sought from a variety of sources and any learning is embedded into our practice.

 We are committed to gathering feedback in ways that suit the individuals preferred communication methods which may include verbal, written, pictorial, behavioural or making use of technological aids.
-Children are supported to complete feedback forms; this enables children to be involved in the shaping of the care they receive and the development of the service as a whole.
+Children are supported to give their views and wishes before and through out their time with us.
+Listening to children is something that is embedded into the way we do things at Welland House.

 Children are given the opportunity to express their views in a way appropriate to their individual communication abilities and needs.
-They are encouraged to participate in the review and development of services, both in general and in relation to themselves.
+They are encouraged to participate in the review and development of services, both in general and in relation to them individually.

 We work in a child-focused manner to provide a safe environment for children where they are supported, offered a variety of stimulation, and benefit from life experiences and opportunities to access a variety of in house and community-based activities.